Monday, March 06, 2017

 The Watchtower stated: "All the offspring of Adam were necessarily brought under the condemnation by reason of the fact that they inherited imperfection from Adam."
 Here the Watchtower Society states the truth, but in the context, in effect, they contradict this truth.
 Consequently, it would appear that they would have one condemnation upon Adam, and a different condemnation upon Adam's offspring.
 Paul wrote, however, "through one trespass, all men were condemned; even so through one act of righteousness, all men were justified to life.."
 (Romans 5:18, World English).

 The claim was made concerning Adam's descendants: "They were not on trial, and the judgment of death was not entered against them."
+This statement appears to deny the judgement of death upon all through the condemnation of Adam, which Romans 5:12-19 directly states.
 The JW leadership evidently sought to differentiate the judgment of death upon Adam from the judgment upon death upon Adam's descendants.
 While we are sure that this is not what they wanted to imply, actually, as given this statement would, in effect, imply that each individual is tried separate from Adam and is thus separately condemned to death for his own sin, and that his sin is not included in that of Adam.
 Such would, in effect, deny the very basis of the ransom sacrifice, which is that all were counted as condemned in the sin of one man, so that only one man would be needed to offset the condemnation upon all.
 It would mean that a separate sinless and obedient man would be needed to die for the sin of each individual.
 (See our study: Divine Economy in the Ransom) Romans 5:12-19, however, does show that Adam's offspring was indeed on trial in Adam.
 Paul confirms this in 1 Corinthians 15:21,22.

 The article, however, continues: "but being born in sin and shapen in iniquity, they must die because of inherited sin unless redemption is provided."
 Here he, in effect, does show that Adam's offspring were included in the trial of Adam, although we are sure that was not his intent.
 How else could we be "born (or begotten, conceived) in sin, except that we had already been judged and condemned to death in Adam?